 Top 5 Financial Considerations If Applying to a Four Year University

 What I write in this post is purely from my own experiences.
 I am not a financial guru.
 I am not a financial ninja.
-I do not have a podcast.
 I do not do interviews or guest posts.
 I am passionate about my full time job as VP, Digital Marketing.
 But.
 I am a money moron.
-I am here to share the 1st part of the mind boggling, voluntary financial mistakes I made in the…
+I am here to share…

 A Money Finance Blog – Beginnings of a Money Moron